Isothermal Equation of State of Three Dimensional Yukawa Gas: Results

 \subsection{Results for $\mathbf{N_d=6000}$}

 To verify that our results are relatively insensitive to number of particles considered in the simulation we have varied the number of particles.
 Taking $N_d=6000$ we have taken runs for $T_d = 0.05$ to check the scaling of dust pressure with dust density.
 The range of $\kappa$ and $\Gamma$ is same as for $N_d=4000$.
-The fitted parameters come out to be $\alpha= 0.050$ and $\gamma= 2.0632$ and the equation of state for this isotherm is; As shown in Fig. \ref{fig:3} the scaling for pressure for $N_d=6000$ follows same scaling as for $N_d=4000$.
+The fitted parameters come out to be $\alpha= 0.0500$ , $\beta = 3.53\pm 0.08$ and $\gamma= 2.038\pm 0.004$ and the equation for this fitted isotherm is